This article outlines the steps involved in setting up pathology and imaging results importing in Bp Premier.

 Result files that fail to import are moved to C:\ProgramData\Best Practice\Unprocessed.
 ‘C:\ProgramData’ depends on the version of Windows.

-Once results import has been set up, to finalise pathology and radiology set up at your practice, complete the following tasks:
+Once results import has been set up, to finalise pathology and imaging set up at your practice, complete the following tasks:

 In this article: